About The Open Source Drop

 What this isn't

-Not sponsored content.
 Not a directory of everything.
 Not trying to replace Google.
-We don't get paid to feature tools, and we don't list things just because they exist.
+Our editorial is independent — rankings and analyses are never pay-to-play.
+We don't list things just because they exist.
 Just signal, not noise.

 tools tracked